Fred Singer: Global warming

 Singers's opinions conflict with the scientific consensus on climate change, where there is overwhelming consensus for anthropogenic global warming, and a decisive link between carbon dioxide concentration and global average temperatures, as well as consensus that such a change to the climate will have dangerous consequences.
-In 2005 Mother Jones magazine described Singer as a "godfather of global warming denial."
+In 2005, Mother Jones magazine described Singer as a "godfather of global warming denial."
 However, Singer characterized himself as a "skeptic" rather than a "denier" of global climate change.

 SEPP and funding

 In 1990 Singer set up the Science & Environmental Policy Project (SEPP) to argue against preventive measures against global warming.
 After the 1991 United Nations Conference on Environment and Development, the Earth Summit, Singer started writing and speaking out to cast doubt on the science.
 He predicted disastrous economic damage from any restrictions on fossil fuel use, and argued that the natural world and its weather patterns are complex and ill-understood, and that little is known about the dynamics of heat exchange from the oceans to the atmosphere, or the role of clouds.
-As the scientific consensus grew, he continued to argue from a skeptical position.
+As the scientific consensus grew, he continued to argue from a dismissive position.
 He has repeatedly criticized the climate models that predict global warming.
 In 1994 he compared model results to observed temperatures and found that the predicted temperatures for 1950–1980 deviated from the temperatures that had actually occurred, from which he concluded in his regular column in The Washington Times—with the headline that day "Climate Claims Wither under the Luminous Lights of Science"—that climate models are faulty.
 In 2007 he collaborated on a study that found tropospheric temperature trends of "Climate of the 20th Century" models differed from satellite observations by twice the model mean uncertainty.

 Rachel White Scheuering writes that, when SEPP began, it was affiliated with the Washington Institute for Values in Public Policy, a think tank founded by Unification Church leader Sun Myung Moon.
 A 1990 article for the Cato Institute identifies Singer as the director of the science and environmental policy project at the Washington Institute for Values in Public Policy, on leave from the University of Virginia.
 Scheuering writes that Singer had cut ties with the institute, and was funded by foundations and oil companies.
 She writes that he was a paid consultant for many years for ARCO, ExxonMobil, Shell, Sun Oil Company, and Unocal, and that SEPP had received grants from ExxonMobil.
 Singer said his financial relationships did not influence his research.
 Scheuering argues that his conclusions concur with the economic interests of the companies that pay him, in that the companies want to see a reduction in environmental regulation.